RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Teaching and studying

-[Last updated: 02 December 2020]
+[Last updated: 11 December 2020]

 The latest General Decree passed by the State of NRW on teaching, practical activities and examinations at higher education institutions introduces restrictions concerning teaching operations and examinations.
 With regard to teaching operations this means:

-From 02 December on, all teaching activities will take place online.
+On 02 December, all teaching activities have been switched to digital formats.
 The only exception are classes and on-campus activities where personal attendance is vital because the participants depend on special facilities (e.g. laboratories) or other special framework conditions (e.g. bedside teaching).
 Another exception are courses for first-year students in bachelor’s and state examination programmes that have already started and which were designed to be on-campus or hybrid courses.

 For information regarding the adjustments to your courses contact your lecturers, or check the learning platforms ILIAS and Moodle.
 All communication